ocoffey/Syntax-Sheets/cpp.md

 ## Loops

 Why write something 100 times if you could write it once and throw it in a loop?
 > The 'break' keyword will exit a loop at any time.
-It is most useful when put into a conditional statement, so that when the condition is true, the loop will end.
+It is most useful when nested in a conditional statement, so that when the condition is true, the loop will end.

 ### While Loop

-Your most basic loop; it will run until its condition is false.
+Your most basic loop; it will run until its condition is false. <br>
 Ex.1 - Infinite Loop
 ```cpp
 while (true) {